CATEGORY: TOP

 As a Top, it is important that…

-…you are aware of your responsibility for the Bottom.
-Ask your Bottom about his or her wants, needs and ideas and encourage him or her to express them clearly.
-Also ask about boundaries and agree with him or her on a safe word or other clear sign that can be used to stop the game immediately.
-And most importantly: respect boundaries, wishes and taboos.
+…that you are aware of your responsibility towards the Bottom.
+Ask your Bottom about their wishes, needs, and expectations, and encourage them to express these clearly.
+Also, inquire about their limits and agree on a safeword or another clear signal that can immediately stop the play.
+And most importantly: respect their boundaries, wishes, and taboos.